Bygdrift/Warehouse/README.md

 Modules that uses this nuget library:

-*   Ingest data from the FM-system: Dalux and push data to a data lake: [Warehouse.Modules.DaluxFM](https://github.com/hillerod/Warehouse.Modules.DaluxFM).
+*   Ingest data from the FM-system: Dalux and push data to a data lake: [Warehouse.Modules.DaluxFM](https://github.com/hillerod/Warehouse.Modules.DaluxFM)
+*   Get data from Eloverblik - a Danish platform that shows power consumption: [Warehouse.Modules.Eloverblik](https://github.com/hillerod/Warehouse.Modules.Eloverblik)

 [The license](LICENSE.md)